rbasamoyai/industrialwarfare_legacy/README.md

 * Weapon attachments

 ### Currently working on (or not)
-* NPC Combat
+* IT'S THE ECONOMY STUPID
-   * Smarter attack and formation movement
+   * More workstations
-   * NPC attack orders
+   * Actually fleshing out professions
-   * NPC drills for easy command chains
+   * Crafting trees

 ---